Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

 Nikola Jokic Insights vs. the Lakers

-- This season, Nikola Jokic has made 9.4 field goals per game, which adds up to 18.1% of his team's total makes.
+- He's attempted 2.2 threes per game, or 5.8% of his team's shots from beyond the arc this season.

-- He's knocked down 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.
+- Jokic's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Allowing 25.7 assists per game, the Lakers are the 15th-ranked squad in the NBA.
+- In terms of assists, the Lakers are ranked 15th in the NBA, allowing 25.7 per game.

-- In terms of 3-pointers, the Lakers are 18th in the league, allowing 12.5 makes per game.
+- Looking at 3-pointers, the Lakers are ranked 18th in the NBA, giving up 12.5 makes per game.

 Nikola Jokic vs. the Lakers